itsmartashub/floristyle/README.md

 -   [Florisboard](https://github.com/florisboard/florisboard), an outstanding free and open-source Android keyboard, is the result of the remarkable work of [@patrickgold](https://github.com/patrickgold). <br />
 -   I express deep gratitude to each [Florisboard contributor](https://github.com/florisboard/florisboard/graphs/contributors) whose individual efforts have contributed to its excellence.
 Thank you for your invaluable dedication to crafting an exceptional user experience.
 -   A huge thank to [@1fexd](https://github.com/1fexd) <sup>[[LinkSheet](https://github.com/1fexd/LinkSheet) app creator]</sup> for seamlessly integrating the Material You feature into Florisboard.
-His contribution not only enhances the overall experience but also makes dynamic themes a reality – much appreciated.
+His contribution makes dynamic themes a reality – much appreciated.
 -   I'd want to convey my heartfelt thank to the brilliant developer behind the ingenious, groundbreaking, feature-rich **Florisboard Theme Editor** especially – [@patrickgold](https://github.com/patrickgold).
 His outstanding invention makes it possible to create personalised themes so that we can unleash our creativity.
 His exceptional work is greatly appreciated.